 Additional icons are used throughout the Learning Guide to highlight important information.

 Coverage Alert icons point out important information that insurance professionals need to be aware of.

-Endorsement icons signal language that describes coverage provided by specific endorsements.
+Form icons signal language that describes coverage provided by specific endorsements or policy forms.